kubenet-dev/ac2-kubenet-workshop/Part 3/config/README.md

 branchstore update main oldstate <nil> -> newstate CheckedOut
 ```

-This create 2 directories in the choreo project
+This creates 2 directories in the choreo project

 - .choreo: used to download upstream references (not used in this example)
 - db: storage backend for choreo (git storage) -> location of the CR(s)